strongswan/strongswan/src/libcharon/plugins/vici/README.md

 ## Connecting to the daemon ##

-To create a connection to the daemon, a socket must be passed to the _Connection_ constructor.
-There is no default, but on Unix systems usually a Unix socket over _/var/run/charon.vici_ is used:
+To create a connection to the daemon, a socket can be passed to the _Connection_ constructor.
+If none is passed, a default Unix socket at _/var/run/charon.vici_ is used:

 	require "vici"
 	require "socket"